PaddlePaddle/docs/docs/install/pip/linux-pip_en.md

 Note：

+* If you are using ampere-based GPU, CUDA 11.2 is recommended; otherwise CUDA 10.2 is recommended for better performance.

 * Please confirm that the Python where you need to install PaddlePaddle is your expected location, because your computer may have multiple Python.
 Depending on the environment, you may need to replace Python in all command lines in the instructions with Python 3 or specific Python path.

 * If you want to use the tsinghua pypi, you can use the following command: